simysingh/Elk-Deployment-on-Microsoft-Azure-Cloud-Services-/README.md

 - The primary function of a load balancer is to spread workloads across multiple servers to prevent overloading servers, optimize productivity, and maximize uptime.
 Load balancers also add resiliency by rerouting live traffic from one server to another if a server falls prey to DDoS attacks or otherwise becomes unavailable.
 In this way, load balancers help to eliminate single points of failure, reduce the attack surface, and make it harder to exhaust resources and saturate links.

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the data and system logs.
-- _TODO: What does Filebeat watch for?
-Looks for log events and gather data about the file system
+-Filebeat watches for log events and gather data about the file system.
-- _TODO: What does Metricbeat record?
-Monitor and Colleect metrics from the system and services running on each server.
+-Metricbeat Monitors and Collect metrics from the system and services running on each server.

 The configuration details of each machine may be found below.
-_Note: Use the [Markdown Table Generator](http://www.tablesgenerator.com/markdown_tables) to add/remove values from the table_.

 | Name                 | Function          | IP Address | Operating System            |
 |---------- ---------- |------------       |------------------                        |